L-hodg/Geog418Lab3/README.md

 This tutorial will walk you through performing a spatial autocorrelation analysis using R.

-For context, spatial autocorrelation (SAC) is a metric used in spatial analysis to describe the relationship between an object and the distribution of nearby features (Gedamu et. al., 2024).
+Spatial autocorrelation (SAC) is a metric used in spatial analysis to describe the relationship between an object and the distribution of nearby features (Gedamu et. al., 2024).
 At its core, spatial autocorrelation is a function of Tobler's first law of Geography.
 This law describes the relationship between objects, stating that objects in close proximity to eachother will be more alike than those further away.
 Similarly SAC is concerned with how the variance between two points is affected as the distance between them changes.
 This can be described by the following graph:

 VARIOGRAM FIGURE?